12 Different Types of Rosemary Plants (With Pictures)

 5. Common Rosemary

-As you would figure, common rosemary is one of the most common types of rosemary.
-It grows to be between 2–4 feet tall.
-It needs dry soil with good drainage and direct sunlight exposure.
+As you would figure, common rosemary is one of the most common types.
+It grows to 2–4 feet tall and needs dry soil with good drainage and direct sunlight exposure.
 Common rosemary is best for cooking purposes.

 6. Majorca Pink Rosemary

-Majorca pink rosemary is one of the most unique varieties of rosemary.
-Whereas most blooms on rosemary plants are light blue, these blooms are a pinkish or lavender color.
-They bloom in both spring and summer.
+Majorca pink rosemary is one of the most unique varieties.
+Although most blooms on rosemary plants are light blue, these blooms are a pinkish or lavender.
+They bloom in spring and summer.

 7. Prostrate Rosemary

 Prostrate rosemary is a favorite among indoor growers because it grows perfectly in hanging baskets.
 This creeping variety can also grow on the ground.
-It will typically grow to be 3 feet tall but have a spread between 4–8 feet.
+It typically grows 3 feet tall but has a spread of 4–8 feet.
 The prostrate rosemary needs a bit more warmth than other varieties.

 8. Roman Beauty Rosemary